mbchang/data-driven-characters/README.md

 ![image](assets/teaser_chatbot.jpg)

 **TLDR: This repo enables you to create data-driven characters in three steps:**
-1. Upload a text corpus
+1. Upload a corpus
-2. Specify the name of a character in the corpus
+2. Name a character
 3. Enjoy

 ## About